-Here’s five bold predictions for Super Bowl LVI
+Here are five bold predictions for Super Bowl LVI

 The reason is Rams’ cornerback Jalen Ramsey.
 The sixth-year defensive back will probably be in man coverage against Chase, which will make it tougher for Burrow to find one of his favorite targets deep — or get passes to Chase at all.

 Ramsey is the best coverage corner in the league.
-He only had 49 of 83 pass attempts completed on him this year and deflected about 16 passes during the regular season.
+He only had 49 of 83 pass attempts completed on him this season and deflected about 16 passes during the regular season.
 The Bengals’ hobbled tight end C.J.
 Uzomah probably doesn’t help matters.
-Uzomah wants to play, but if he’s not 100 percent, the Rams secondary will have more flexibility and limit Chase’s opportunities.
+Uzomah wants to play, but if he’s not 100 percent, the Rams’ secondary will have more flexibility and limit Chase’s opportunities.

 Higgins has been a great No. 2 receiver, but the Bengals need to get Tyler Boyd more involved.